 This logo must be posted on all sites licensed and regulated by the Commission.
-Effective April 15, 2010, this logo will be linked to a Certificate of Good Standing, which provides essential information about the interactive gaming site on which the logo is posted.
+This logo is linked to a Certificate of Good Standing, which provides essential information about the interactive gaming site on which the logo is posted.
 Click here for more information about the Commission’s Logo Certification Program.

 » How do I apply for a Client Provider Authorisation and Key Person Licence?

 Click here for a complete, step-by-step guide to applying for a CPA and a KPL.

 » How is an application processed?

 Click here for a complete, step-by-step diagram of the Commission’s application process.